More than 250,000 welcome Croatia home after World Cup final

 As the bus went by, fans followed on bicycles or on foot, waving.
 Large players' photos were displayed along the way amid a cacophony of noise and cheers.

 The first Croatia team to reach the World Cup final showed off its silver medals and embraced the atmosphere in Zagreb.
-Midfielder Ivan Rakitic posted a photo on Instagram with controversial nationalist singer Marko Perkovic Thompson, who climbed the bus at some point, saying: "The king is here!
+Rakitic posted a photo on Instagram with controversial singer Thompson, who climbed the bus at some point, saying: "The king is here!
 One and only!
 Go Croatia!"

 Earlier, Croatian air force jets escorted the plane carrying the team from Russia as it entered the country's air space and flew over Zagreb.